openweb-nl/kafka-graphql-examples/README.md

 There are several scripts to automate things and thus making live easier.
 They are placed at the root level to not make them to complicated.
 Often they need multiple modules.
 * `clean.sh` stops and removes all used Docker container, it does not throw away the images
+* `create-certs.sh` is used to create a docker volume with the needed certs/secrets.
 * `loop.sh` takes a number and will (re)create the whole environment, and run a test x times.
 * `prepare.sh` is needed the first time before `restart.sh` can be used.
 It will get all the dependencies and build jar's.
 It needs leiningen, maven, sassc to be installed.
 As last step it will (re)build the docker images.
 * `restart.sh` is used to stop and start the whole setup, it does not start a test.
 When it's finished the application should be accessible at port 8181.